Nova Scotia Power yet to disclose size of oil spill into Halifax harbour - Red Deer Advocate

 “The focus for today is to ensure that the oil is contained along the shoreline adjacent to the plant,” the utility said in a statement Friday.

+“The pipe itself that had a leak is five to seven inches in diameter and the hole is bigger than your thumb,” she said during an interview.

+“We weren’t actually fuelling the plant with oil at the time … So there was less pressure in the pipe at the time than if we had been streaming oil into the plant for fuel.”

-Crews aboard a helicopter and a boat were organizing the cleanup, which started soon after Nova Scotia Power employees discovered a leaking pipe during a routine inspection late Thursday.
+Crews aboard a helicopter and a boat organized the cleanup, which started soon after Nova Scotia Power employees discovered the leaking pipe during a routine inspection late Thursday.

 The utility, a subsidiary of Halifax-based Emera Inc., said the exterior pipe runs from storage tanks to the Tufts Cove generating station.